shaack/cm-chessboard/README.md

 Current version is "beta".
 It works on desktop (current versions of Chrome, Firefox, Safari, Edge), and mobile (Android and iOS).

-cm-chessboard is the new chessboard for the upcoming version 3 of [chessmail.eu](https://www.chessmail.eu) / [chessmail.de](https://www.chessmail.de), which is currently in development.
+cm-chessboard is the new chessboard for the upcoming 'version 3' of [chessmail.eu](https://www.chessmail.eu) / [chessmail.de](https://www.chessmail.de), which is currently in development.

 ## Features